 Applications are not being accepted at this time.

-For help choosing between area-wide groundwater investigation grants and safe drinking water grants, we have a focus sheet describing the differences.
+For help choosing between area-wide groundwater investigation grants and safe drinking water grants, read the focus sheet describing the differences.

 - Developing and replacing water supply sources, including pumping and storage facilities, source meters, and related equipment